-For all industries other than construction, the WSIB uses questionnaires (a general questionnaire and five industry-specific questionnaires), to gather information to help determine if a person is employed under a "contract of service."
-The questionnaires reflect the principles of the organizational test (see below).
+The WSIB uses questionnaires to gather information to help determine if a person is employed under a "contract of service."
+The questionnaires reflect the principles of the organizational test for independent operators (see below).
 Persons employed under a contract of service are workers.
 Independent operators are not employed under a contract of service.

-Under the WSIA, compulsory coverage extends to all independent operators in the construction industry, with certain exceptions.
-For the construction industry, the WSIB will determine an individual's status by applying the definition of independent operator.
+In the construction industry, independent operators are automatically covered under the WSIA, with certain exceptions.
 See 12-01-06, Expanded Compulsory Coverage in Construction.